edgararuiz/ecodown/README.md

 [![R-CMD-check](https://github.com/edgararuiz/ecodown/workflows/R-CMD-check/badge.svg)](https://github.com/edgararuiz/ecodown/actions)
 <!-- badges: end -->

-The goal of `ecodown` is to help convert package documentation to Quarto.
-The main idea is to use `ecodown` to document multiple packages in a single Quarto site.
+The goal of `ecodown` is to make it possible for your R package’s documentation to be published in a Quarto site.

+The vision for `ecodown` is that it is used to document a group of related packages that will be published to a single Quarto site.

 ## Installation

-You can install the development version of ecodown from [GitHub](https://github.com/) with:
+You can install the development version of `ecodown` from [GitHub](https://github.com/) with:

 ``` r